Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot.md

 <widget-text center>

-- Understand the configuration of the Polkadot chain
+- Understand the configuration of the Rococo chain
-- Send real-world messages between parachain A <-> Polkadot
+- Send real-world messages between parachain A <-> Rococo
 - Identify potential errors on XCM messages

 ---